SleepingPills/splice.io/README.rst

 =============
  - Construct distributed processes from simple python classes.
  - Construct distributed coroutines from python generators.
  - Communication is asynchronous by default.
 Sending a message to a process will result in a Promise (or Future) that will eventually contain the response (if any).
 The response can be a regular value, or an exception if the recieving process failed.
  - Consistent scheduling.
 Similarly to how Erlang actors work, a single splice process only ever handles one message at a time.
 Separate processes are allowed to execute concurrently (inside the same OS process) or parallel (accross OS processes).
-This guarantee means that it is easier to reason about the interaction between proceses, but most importantly, there is no need for synchronisation mechanisms inside the processes themselves.
+   This guarantee means that it is easier to reason about the interaction between processes, but most importantly, there is no need for synchronisation mechanisms inside the processes themselves.
 At the same time, processes are implicitly parallel streams so they scale naturally.
  - Splice processes are lightweight.
 They have a small memory footprint and inactive processes do not take up processor time.
 One can have as many processes as memory allows; generally in the order of hundreds of thousands